etcd-io/etcd/README.md

 And in the best case when all 9 machines are responding the cluster will perform at the speed of the fastest 5 nodes.

 ### Why SSLv3 alert handshake failure when using SSL client auth?
-The `TLS` pacakge of `golang` checkes the key usage of certificate public key before using it.
-To use the certificate public key to do client auth, we need to add `clientAuth` to `Extended Key Usage` when creates the certificate public key.
+The `TLS` pacakge of `golang` checks the key usage of certificate public key before using it.
+To use the certificate public key to do client auth, we need to add `clientAuth` to `Extended Key Usage` when creating the certificate public key.

 Here is how to do it: